What is a keyword?

 Why are keywords important?

-If you use the wrong keyphrase, you’ll never get the visitors you want or need, because your text doesn’t match what your potential audience is searching for.
-But if you do use the words people are searching for, your business can thrive.
-So if you see it like that, your keywords should reflect what your audience is searching for.
-With the wrong keyphrase, you’ll end up with the wrong audience, or none at all.
-That’s why having the right keywords is really important.
+So, if you see it like that, your keywords should reflect what your audience is searching for.
+With the wrong keyphrase, you’ll end up with the wrong audience or none.
+That’s why having the right keywords is important.

 How to use keywords

-There used to be a time where you could add a lot of keywords to your pages and posts, do some old-fashioned keyword stuffing, and you’d rank in search engines.
+There used to be a time when you could add a lot of keywords to your pages and posts, do some old-fashioned keyword stuffing, and you’d rank in search engines.
 But a text with a lot of the same words in it is not a pleasant read.
 And because users find this kind of copy terrible to read, Google finds it terrible too.
 That’s why ranking in Google by doing keyphrase stuffing, fortunately, became hard to do.
 Nowadays, you’ll need to add your keyphrase in a natural way by writing focused content.

 Use them in moderation